brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 coding and encourage you to give it a try.
 The code is new and fairly rough, so feel free to give me feedback, file bugs, and send pull requests.

-Finally, if you want to learn how to actually run Docker in production, check out my follow-up blog post,
-[Running Docker on AWS from the ground up](http://www.ybrikman.com/writing/2015/11/11/running-docker-aws-ground-up/).
+Finally, if you want to learn how to take your Docker containers and run them in production, check out my follow-up blog post, [Running Docker on AWS from the ground up](http://www.ybrikman.com/writing/2015/11/11/running-docker-aws-ground-up/).